Catherine Chidgey: Later novels

 In October 2022, her seventh novel, The Axeman's Carnival, was published.
 Set in Central Otago, the novel tells the story of the relationship of a farming couple and is narrated by a magpie called Tama.
 Chidgey drew from her husband's family's farming experiences in writing the novel.
 Rachael King, reviewing the book for Newsroom, described it as "remarkable, brilliant, a classic in the making", with Tama's voice providing "dark poetry, dramatic irony, startling wisdom and trickster delights".
-The book featured eighth on the list of New Zealand fiction bestsellers of 2022.
+The book was second on the list of New Zealand fiction bestsellers in 2023, and won New Zealand's top book award, the Jann Medlicott Acorn Prize for Fiction, at the 2023 Ockham New Zealand Book Awards.

+In 2023, her eighth novel, Pet, a thriller about the relationship between a 12-year-old girl and her schoolteacher, was published in New Zealand, the UK and the United States.
+Ruth Franklin in The New York Times called it a "lingering, haunting book", and "a landmark in the small but potent canon of contemporary novels about unusual girls reckoning with themselves and the world around them".
+It was the fifth best-selling fiction book in New Zealand in 2023.
+Along with The Axeman's Carnival, it was long-listed for the 2024 International Dublin Literary Award.

+Her ninth novel, The Book of Guilt, was published in 2025.
+Set in an alternative dystopian version of 1970s England, the novel is primarily narrated by one of three identical triplets raised in a children's home.
+Claire Mabey in The Spinoff described the novel as asking the reader to question "what it means to be alive in a human body that can learn, dream and think for itself", while grappling with contemporary political themes of dehumanisation and morality.
+The Guardian described it as a "compulsively readable story that raises profound questions", although noted that it would inevitably be compared to Never Let Me Go by Kazuo Ishiguro.
+It was selected as one of the top books of 2025 by Amazon and People magazine.

 Other works

 As of 2022, Chidgey is a senior lecturer of creative writing at the University of Waikato and has also taught at the Manukau Institute of Technology.
 In her role at Waikato she founded the Sargeson Prize, New Zealand's richest short story competition.

 Chidgey has translated more than a dozen children's picture books from the German for Gecko Press.
 In November 2019, OneTree House published her first original picture book, Jiffy, Cat Detective, illustrated by Astrid Matijasevich.
 A follow-up, Jiffy's Greatest Hits, was published in 2022.